Carmel Borders

-Carmel Borders is a former American basketball coach.
+Carmel Borders is an American former basketball coach.
 She was the head coach of the Michigan Wolverines women's basketball team from 1974 to 1977.
 She compiled a record of 23–28 (4–8 Big Ten) in her three seasons at Michigan.
 She coached the St. Thomas the Apostle High School girls' basketball team to back-to-back undefeated seasons and league championships before being hired at Michigan.